Melanie Johnson, Director of Alumni & Special Events

 Gene Hamner “Coach Hamner,” as he was lovingly called, was a teacher at Southfield for 21 years until his retirement in 1993.
 He is best known for his kind and generous leadership as a coach.
 He was a successful coach of football, baseball and basketball teams at Southfield and a beloved PE teacher as well.
 Even after his retirement, Coach Hamner spent many days back on campus as a substitute PE teacher.
 His smiling face and positive attitude were always contagious.
 A number of Coach Hamner's athletes went on to play college sports and still have a love for sports today.

 Jeff StokesJeff W. Stokes joined Southfield as headmaster in 1990, moving to Shreveport after serving at Phoenix Country Day School.
 Much has been accomplished in the years since Jeff came to the campus, bringing with him wife, Kathy, and sons Brian ’00 and Kevin ’05, who were then entering the third grade and preschool.
 From campus improvements added since 1991, including the kindergarten building, Middle School building and Margaret Shaffer Dickson Theater, to the financial health that is vital to Southfield’s success, including establishing an endowment at the School, Jeff’s lasting legacy can be seen schoolwide.
 His dedication to the mission has also generated record enrollment for the School.
-Jeff will retire at the end of this school year, after 23 years at Southfield.
+Jeff retired at the end of 2012-13 school year, after 23 years at Southfield.

 Laura & Edward & Crawford IIIEd Crawford served on the Southfield Board of Trustees for more than 20 years,